grab/engineering-blog/_posts/2023-07-07-zero-traffic-cost.md

 ## What’s next?

-We have rolled out the feature to fetch from the closest replica on all of our Kafka clusters and all of the Kafka consumers that we control.
+We have implemented the feature to fetch from the closest replica on all our Kafka clusters and all Kafka consumers that we control.
 This includes internal Coban pipelines as well as the managed pipelines that our users can self-serve as part of our data streaming offering.

-We are now evangelising and advocating for more and more of our users to adopt this feature.
+We are now evangelising and advocating for more of our users to adopt this feature.

 Beyond Coban, other teams at Grab are also working to reduce their cross-AZ traffic, notably, Sentry, the team that is in charge of Grab's service mesh.